Alekiel42/hintBoardgame/README.md

 - sound : this is the name of the file that will be in the `public/sounds` folder.
 Ex: `miaulement.mp4`

 **For the Picto table**
-- icon8_url : external link that points directly to the picto you want to use.
-In my case I used the site: https://icones8.fr/
+- picto : name of the file that is in the `public/picto` folder.